-Me personally, I show up fifteen minutes late even though my obsessive-compulsive on-time tendencies might have me driving around the block a few times.
-In my neck of the woods, dinner at eight means that you should probably arrive between eight-fifteen and eight-thirty.
+Me personally, I show up 15 minutes late even though my obsessive-compulsive on-time tendencies might have me driving around the block a few times.
+In my neck of the woods, dinner at eight means that you should probably arrive between 8:15 and 8:30.
 This guideline does not apply to business meetings, weddings or other ceremonial occasions when the announced time should be observed.

 Does slipping the maitre d' a tip like they do in the movies get you a better table?
 If so, how much do you slip?

 My Magic 8 Ball says, "Don't count on it."